Dynasty Warriors 9: Gameplay mechanics

-The gameplay mechanics of Dynasty Warriors 9 is radically overhauled from its predecessors.
+The gameplay mechanics of Dynasty Warriors 9 are radically overhauled from its predecessors.
 Flow Attacks take the place of Normal Attacks from previous games, and in place of Charge Attacks are Trigger Attacks, which are performed by pressing the right trigger button and any face button.
-Trigger attacks allows the player to stun an opponent, knock down an opponent, or send them airborne; each player also has a unique fourth reactive attack, known as a Special Attack, that has a longer cooldown before they may be used.
+Trigger attacks allow the player to stun an opponent, knock down an opponent, or send them airborne; each player also has a unique fourth reactive attack, known as a Special Attack, that has a longer cooldown before they may be used.
 Trigger Attacks may be followed up by a Flow Attack combo, which can, in turn, combo into another Trigger Attack.
-Additionally, the player have access to a Reactive Attack, used whenever the player presses the right button when prompted to do so; this attack allows the player to charge into enemies, counter enemy attacks, or finish off weakened enemies.
-Musou Attacks return from previous games, and their mechanics are identical to Dynasty Warriors series games prior to Dynasty Warriors 6.
-The player also have access to an airborne Musou Attack, which depletes only a small portion of the Musou gauge.
+Additionally, the player has access to a Reactive Attack, used whenever the player presses the right button when prompted to do so; this attack allows the player to charge into enemies, counter enemy attacks, or finish off weakened enemies.
+Musou Attacks return from previous games, and their mechanics are identical to Dynasty Warriors series games before Dynasty Warriors 6.
+The player also has access to an airborne Musou Attack, which depletes only a small portion of the Musou gauge.
 New to Dynasty Warriors 9 is the Stamina Gauge, a gauge that gradually replenishes until full.
 The stamina gauge is depleted upon double jumping, wall jumping, or in other selectable circumstances.

 Characters will automatically draw their weapons when close to an enemy, or put away their weapons when they are no longer near them; however, the player may manually draw or withdraw their weapon by pressing on the left analog stick.
 Some actions, such as initiating conversations in towns and villages, may only be done when their weapons are not drawn.
 When a character does not have their weapon drawn, the player may also crouch and sneak behind groups of enemies.

 All characters also have access to a bow, which they may access by pressing down on the directional pad.
-The player may acquire different types of ammunition over the course of the game, which may be selected by pressing left and right on the directional pad and fired by pressing the flow attack button.
+The player may acquire different types of ammunition throughout the game, which may be selected by pressing left and right on the directional pad and fired by pressing the flow attack button.
 These come into play when sneaking into enemies, hunting wildlife, or initiating specialized attacks.

 Horses return from previous games; the player may buy horses and ride them to level up their attributes.
 While on a horse, the player may have the horse automatically take them to the next recommended destination by pressing the left trigger button, or make their horse sprint by pressing the right shoulder button.
-Like characters, horses have their own stamina gauge, which depletes when sprinting but replenishes when they are not.
+Like characters, horses have their stamina gauge, which depletes when sprinting but replenishes when they are not.

 All 83 characters from Dynasty Warriors 8: Empires returned.
 New characters also were introduced, one of whom made his first appearance in the spin-off Warriors All-Stars.
 Other than playable characters, there are four non-playable characters (NPCs) who have unique designs but wield generic weapons common to other NPCs.